Who is the 'Woman' on International Women's Day?

 And, of course, underlying the entire concept of an International Women's Day is the belief that "woman" even represents a coherent category of person, one supposedly distinguished from its binary opposite, "man."
 The existence of trans and gender non-conforming people force us to confront the weakness of this assertion.

-In 2017, self-identified and internationally-celebrated feminist, Chimamanda Ngozi Adichie, dismissed the rights of trans women to lay unqualified claim to "woman"-hood: "I think if you’ve lived in the world as a man with the privileges that the world accords to men and then sort of change gender, it's difficult for me to accept that then we can equate your experience with the experience of a woman who has lived from the beginning as a woman and who has not been accorded those privileges that men are."
+In 2017, self-identified and internationally celebrated feminist, Chimamanda Ngozi Adichie, dismissed the rights of trans women to lay unqualified claim to "woman"-hood: "I think if you’ve lived in the world as a man with the privileges that the world accords to men and then sort of change gender, it's difficult for me to accept that then we can equate your experience with the experience of a woman who has lived from the beginning as a woman and who has not been accorded those privileges that men are."
 The argument, however, is immediately flawed in suggesting there is a common oppression experienced by all cis women, and a common privilege accessible to all those children gendered as boys from birth.

 Adichie later clarified that she did not mean to dismiss the realness of trans women, but to simply differentiate between trans versus cis subjectivity.
 She didn't admit the irony of suggesting that trans women benefit from male privilege; indeed, trans women are oppressed precisely because their journeys to femininity have required overcoming the imposition of masculinity.